peterdemin/imgchkr/README.md

 }
 ```

-To fetch status of queued submission on demand,
+To fetch the status of queued submissions on demand,
 put `id` value in this GET request:

 ```bash